 - Metal particles that have molten

 A severe thermal environment exists in coal mining, heavy metal construction, and purification.
 This atmosphere contains molten metal vapor that could harm workers’ eyes.
-Eye goggles will prevent any substance from getting in contact with the eye.
+Eye goggles will prevent any substance from getting into contact with the eye.

 - Protect yourself from extremely harmful lights.